M-Ahsan-Ali-001/Mobile-Development-Resources/JS_testing( Junit )/testing.md

 function func(strA ,strB) { return  strA.concat(strB)}

 expect(func('abc','def')).toBe('abcdef') // testing by giving input and comparing ouput
+//.toBeDefiend is another function used check whether afunction exsit or not
+//TDD (Test Driven Development) : interleaves testing and writing code
 //Code-Coverage: tell about how much code is tested.
 ~~~
 # Mocking